 Sphero Blueprint boasts an impressive array of building capabilities, with many unique design pieces to create functional mechanisms.
 It would definitely nurture a passion in children to unleash their imaginations by allowing them to undertake challenging projects without anyone directing them or critiquing them (two things that very much diminish a kid’s desire to learn and do)… just set it out and let them navigate at their own pace- they will learn physics and all the engineering rules of simple machines just by playing around and trying configurations out (and learning while playing and having fun is the type of learning that actually sticks).
 Children are great learners on their own (interference actually stifles this) and middle school and high school kids are able to think outside the box and put things together in very interesting ways, as long as there is no pressure of assignments, a due date, or anyone watching and “suggesting”… seriously, just let them have a lot of free time and prepare to be impressed by what they can create ♥️

 Sphero Blueprint is a wonderful educational tool for students who are inclined toward STEM (Science, Technology, Engineering, and Mathematics), and being able to directly build with their own hands encourages them to try new things and troubleshoot as they go to examine spacial creations with no wrong answers.
 Who knows what they can create?
-We will soon be updating this post and sharing what my sons made once they are back from sports camps… stay tuned!
+My son was experimenting with the components of the Sphero Blueprint Kit, sometimes looking at pictures that were included to try out, and other times just trying new things to see how things work (troubleshooting his own way through new unique contraptions that were actually pretty cool looking, and he’s loving it!